 What does the MAP policy apply to?

-All public Scrum Alliance course listings by CSTs, CSATs, and REAs, as well as any sales or marketing partners they work with, that include an advertised price—including course search, websites, ads, third-party partner platforms, and social media.
+All public Scrum Alliance course listings by CSTs, CSATs, and LTPs, as well as any sales or marketing partners they work with, that include an advertised price—including course search, websites, ads, third-party partner platforms, and social media.
 It does not apply to private or unlisted courses.

 Where does the MAP policy apply?